 Making a Difference

 Our alumni are the best advocates for the transformative power of a KGS education.
-Chris Carnegy (OK 1980) works in media and broadcasting - he tells us why he has included the School in his Will:
+Chris Carnegy (OK 1980) works in media and broadcasting and he tells us why he has included the School in his will:

 "Few experiences can change the course of your life in quite the way that your schooldays can.
 For me, KGS brought so many opportunities, including many outside the classroom, that broadened my horizons and helped me find my way ahead.
 So when I was thinking about my will, it seemed natural to want to help someone else to have the same life chances.